The thought of teen parties maybe scary to some parents. But with planning, teen parties can be a safe and fun alternative to unsupervised activities.

 Create a network of parent contacts.
 Getting to know the families of your teen’s friends will come in handy.
 Here are some other tips:

 - Rehearse what your teen can do if he wants to leave a party for any reason.
 Encourage him to call for a ride if he really needs one, no matter where he is or what time it is.
+Let them know they won’t get in trouble for asking for help.

 - Remind your teen never to ride with anyone who has been drinking or using drugs.